Updated: July 22, 2024- 9 min read

 Engineering dependencies also hinder the progress of product initiatives.
 For instance, if you want to create an app, and the design team misses the deadline, the entire development team has to wait until a prototype is ready for review.

 Product Managers can solve these problems by establishing a clear review cycle that features members of interdepartmental teams.
-Besides, they can also try to identify other non-dependent initiatives and work on them while the gridlock is resolved.
+Additionally, they can also try to identify other non-dependent initiatives and work on them while the gridlock is resolved.

-Turning an idea into a product is one thing, but putting a price on it is a whole different ball game, especially if developing an agile methodology
+Turning an idea into a product is one thing, but putting a price on it is a whole different ball game, especially if developing an agile methodology.

 If you charge too much for the product, nobody will buy it.
 If you charge a low price, you risk incurring massive losses.
 So, it is all about finding that sweet balance in pricing for your consumers.